The Best Commercial Truck Insurance Companies for 2026

 National Independent Truckers Insurance Company (Best for Settling Claims; Best Customer Service)

-NITIC has been providing trucking insurance for over 30 years.
-It is counted among the big giants in the insurance industry, renowned for its fast claims settlement process.
+NITIC has been providing specialized trucking insurance for approximately 25 years, having been founded in 2001.
+While it is a niche provider—focused on owner-operators and small fleets—and not one of the industry’s massive conglomerates, it is highly regarded for its specialized expertise and fast claims settlement process.
 NITIC offers coverage for all types of trucks at reasonable prices, including customized options and a variety of discounted rates.

 Pros